tomaszj/tomaszj.github.io/_posts/2016-03-04-jq-and-github-api.markdown

 #### jq

-jq is a command-line tool which takes a "program" and the JSON as inputs.
-The program dictates what the output is going to be.
-The simplest program is `'.'`, which just outputs nicely formatted input.
+jq is a command-line tool which takes a function (a string specifying what `jq` should do) and the JSON as inputs.
+The simplest function is `'.'`, which does not alter the input and formats it nicely for free.

 ```bash
 < github_response.json | jq '.'